DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.03/intro1.03.md

   know what you’ve been working on.

 The customers have run into several problems with the usability of the application.
+The product owner
+<a target="\_blank" href="https://devmountain.github.io/qa_student_assignments/personas/rosalie.html">Rosalie</a>
-The product owner [Rosalie](../../../personas/rosalie.html) on the call with you assures them that your team will be working on:
+on the call with you assures them that your team will be working on:

 - **Non-Functional Testing**, including **Usability Testing**.